Klipper3d/klipper/docs/Status_Reference.md

 - `z_position_lower`: Last probe attempt just lower than the current height.
 - `z_position_upper`: Last probe attempt just greater than the current height.

+## manual_stepper

+The following information is available in the `manual_stepper` object:
+- `enabled`: Returns True if the stepper is currently enabled.
+- `position`: The current commanded move position.
+Note that the stepper may have not reached this position yet if SYNC=1 is used.

 ## mcu

 The following information is available in